 Make Secure Donations Through Network for Good

-KLT works hard to build a conservation legacy that significantly benefits the public —now and forever— by preserving lands of high ecological, agricultural, scenic, recreational or historic value KLT focuses mainly on land within the State of Kansas.
+KLT works to preserve lands of high ecological, agricultural, scenic, recreational or historic value.
+We focus mainly on land within the State of Kansas.

 We are particularly interested in protecting the following:

 - Lands that contain endangered, threatened or rare species or natural communities

 - Wetlands, floodplains and other lands necessary to protect water quality